plgd-dev/doc/content/en/deployment/k8s.md

 > kubectl apply -f issuer.yaml
 ```

-Required values for the plgd hub Helm chart which make use of a newly created signer are:
+Required values for the plgd hub Helm chart which makes use of a newly created signer are:

 ```yaml
 certmanager: